RonakRoy/RonakRoy.github.io/portfolio/index.md

     subheader="Jan — Mar 2022"
     description="As design lead on the rear suspension system of Gemini, MIT SEVT's upcoming multi-occupant solar car, I pioneered the use of assembly-level FEA to get better stress analysis and help optimize the design." tags="all SEVT"
 %}

 {% include card.html
-    title="Smart Room Upgrades"
-    page_url="/portfolio/smartroom"
-    image_path="/assets/images/portfolio/smartroom.jpg"
-    subheader="Jan 2022"
-    description="Over IAP 2022, I tackled a mini-personal project to connect the lights and door in my room with the rest of my smart-home setup.
-I designed a system that was able to detect light switch state state and physically interact with the switch and door handle without interfering with manual operation." tags="all personal"
-%}

-{% include card.html